skgtjt1/TechEd-Week06-Assignment/README.md

 - What went really well and what could have gone better?
 - Detailing useful external sources that helped you complete the assignment (e.g Youtube tutorials).
 - Describing errors or bugs you encountered while completing your assignment.

+-I wanted to try out compartmentalising the components with their CSS files but honestly it was sometimes difficult to keep track of them.